AbisGameryt/Coins-System/README.md

 # Introduction

-Inorder for you to earn to power your GameServer Hosting with this system, you need to create an [ARC ACCOUNT] (https://arc.io/).
+Inorder for you to earn to power your GameServer Hosting with this system, you need to create an ARC aacount which you can create here : https://arc.io/.
 Arc pays users for how many people visit their site and how long they stay.
 This is the best way to use ARC inorder to earn Money !

 # Features